 Trailer Equipment: Paddle Boxes and New Lighting

 Drew has been working to upgrade our trailer with equipment boxes that are not too heavy or bulky.
-The boxes will hold our club paddles, knee blocks, and life jackets.
+The boxes will hold our club paddles, knee blocks, and some life jackets.
 It took several efforts to get the design one that would work on our trailer, but the end result is one that should allow us to rinse off equipment after workouts and let dry on the trailer itself.

 New brake lights and wiring are also part of this trailer upgrade.
-The trailer, even fully packed with our equipment, should still be light enough to pull with the coach’s 1986 Toyota pickup.
+The trailer, even fully packed with our equipment, should still be light enough to pull with the coach’s antique 1986 Toyota pickup.